BiTinerary/PocketServerPi/README.md

 ## Installation
 At the end of the day I prefer Armbian kernel and default setup.
 However, I reluctantly chose FriendlyArm's kernel since only their binaries and drivers support the 'Access Point' feature that plays a significant role in this project.
 Furthermore, Armbian forums mentioned multiple times that their kernel/drivers don't support an Access Point and "Nothing will ever improve."

+Anyways, you know the drill.
+Here's FriendlyArm's <a href='https://www.mediafire.com/folder/sr5d0qpz774cs/NanoPi-NEO_Air'>download link</a>.
+Write to a MicroSD card using <a href='https://sourceforge.net/projects/win32diskimager/files/Archive/'>Win32 Disk Imager</a> Put MicroSD into device, wait for LEDs to blink.

+I tinkered around with the 4GB image for a couple hours/days and I never was able to get the WiFi working on that image.
+By default, the `/etc/wpa_supplicant/wpa_supplicant.conf` doesn't exist on the 4GB version, also they mention specifically (not explicitly) to use the 8GB 'eFlasher' version to set up WiFi.
+So.... use the 8GB.

+Write w/e image you go with using this command: `flash_eMMC.sh -d /mnt/sdcard/Ubuntu-Core-qte/`

 ## Tutorials

 ### Wifi
 A major caveat (some might say benefit) to FriendlyArm is that it comes annoyingly bare.
-To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the `/etc/hostapd.conf` so that you can get it online because it doesn't include a CLI text editor.
-You could just create/append the `hostapd` with your SSID credentials. <br>
+To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the ` etc/wpa_supplicant/wpa_supplicant.conf` so that you can get it online because it doesn't include a CLI text editor.
+You could just create/append the `wpa_supplicant.conf` with your SSID credentials. <br>

 ### Basic CLI Tools
 I typically start with: `sudo apt-get install nano, htop, wavemon, samba, minidlna, screen -y` and then go on to edit configs.